Design Practice Group

 Relating designers, artefacts and users

-The topics and methods of the Design Practice group are relevant to a broad range of disciplines and we publish and present our work not only to design research but also to the disciplines we draw from.
-In doing so, we strive to make contributions to design theory, practice and education, and to design's neighbouring subjects.
-Anyone interested in joining or working with the Design Practice group should contact Nathan Crilly directly.
+The topics and methods of the Design Practice Group are relevant to a broad range of disciplines.
+As such, we publish and present our work not only to design research but also to the disciplines we draw from and those to which our work relates.
+In doing so, we make contributions to how design is thought about, taught and practiced, and to how other disciplines view design.
+Anyone interested in joining or working with the Design Practice Group should contact Nathan Crilly directly.

-- Dr Nathan Crilly (Theme Leader, Principle Investigator and Supervisor)
+- Dr Nathan Crilly (Group Leader and Principal Investigator)

 - Alison McDougall-Weil (PhD student researching the influence of laboratory architecture on science work)